iamrajiv/GSoC-2022/GSoC_2022_Project_Proposal.md

 ### Community Bonding (May 20 - June 12, 2022)

 - Finalizing the documentation site engine i.e. which engine or tool we will use to create the documentation site.
-- Scheduling meetings dates.
+- Scheduling meeting dates.
 - Finalizing the list of features needed in the documentation engine.
 Also, discussing UI and UX design for the documentation engine.
-- Trying and checking other approaches to implement Multiple repository docs support and select which is appropriate As of now, we are able to implement the zero-md approach.
+- Trying and checking other approaches to implement Multiple repository docs support and selecting which is appropriate As of now, we are able to implement the zero-md approach.

 ### Development Phase